|

 Will I be billed for "setup" time?

 Yes, all billed time will accrue at the start of the booked session.
-You
+You are

-are encouraged to arrive 15 minutes prior to the session for load-in.
+encouraged to arrive 15 minutes prior to the session for load-in.

 When is payment due?

-Payment in form of cash, money order, certified check, or credit card
+Payment in form of cash, money order, certified check, or credit card (via paypal only) is due

-the studio until the account is paid in full.
+until the account is paid in full.

 Can you record on location?

-Yes, we do offer live to 2-track true stereo recording.
-This type
+Yes, we do offer live to 2-track true

-of recording is completely reliant on the acoustics of the venue, the
+stereo recording.
+This type of recording is completely reliant on the

-artists' performance, and the possibilities for mic placement.
-We are
+acoustics of the venue, the artists' performance, and the possibilities for

-also able to record anything, anywhere with our portable battery operated
+mic placement.
+We are also able to record anything, anywhere with our

-Nagra III.
-This unit is great for
+This unit is great for interviews, capturing nature sounds, ambient

-performances.
-All location recording services are offered on a case by
+recording, and documenting performances.
+All location recording services are

-case basis, so please contact us.
+offered on a case by case basis, so please contact

 Are you looking for artists to release on your label?

-We're only interested in putting out records that are a good aesthetic
+We're only interested in putting out records that are a good aesthetic match

-match for the concept of the label.
-The range of artists on the Regime
+for the concept of the label.
+The range of artists on the Regime Change comp will give you

-Change comp will give you an idea of what we're looking for.
-Any
+an idea of what we're looking for.
+Any project we take on has to be of

-the artist and the label.
-So I guess the short answer is, maybe.
+artistic and financial benefit to both the artist and the label.
+So I guess

 Can you distribute our recording?

-No, but we can offer some names of distributors that may be interested
+No, but we can offer some names of distributors that may be interested in

-in carrying your record or cd.
+carrying your record or cd.

 How should we prepare for a session?

-The single major influence in the sound of a recording is the quality
+The single major influence in the sound of a recording is the quality of the

-it is assumed that the majority of clients will be using their own personal
+assumed that the majority of clients will be using their own personal

 equipment.
-It's therefore imperative that all musicians make sure that
+It's therefore imperative that all musicians make sure that their

-fret buzz, or intonation problems will become painfully obvious on a recording.
+buzz, or intonation problems will become painfully obvious on a recording.

 Although some engineers recommend new strings and drum heads prior to

-recording, I feel that is an aesthetic decision that should be left to
+recording, I feel that is an aesthetic decision that should be left to the

-the artist.
+artist.
 For example, I personally prefer the sound of "dead" bass

-strings and think guitars sound best after the strings have been broken
+strings and think guitars sound best after the strings have been broken in

-in for a week or so.
+for a week or so.

 How can we save money on our recording?